aimms/documentation/webui/table-widget.rst

 By using the CurrentInputs set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another way to influence the modifiability of cells, is to use the :token:`CurrentInputs` set of AIMMS.
 This set is a predeclared subset of :token:`AllIdentifiers`.
 The identifiers referenced in it are modifiable sets and parameters in both the WinUI and the WebUI.
 Consider a parameter :token:`P`.
-Without further specfication, this parameter is a parameter that can be modified both in the WinUI and in the WebUI.
+Without further specification, this parameter is a parameter that can be modified both in the WinUI and in the WebUI.
 By removing this element :token:`'P'` from :token:`CurrentInputs`, the parameter :token:`P` will no longer be modifiable in either the WinUI or the WebUI.